Castellanosia: Range

-Castellanosia is native to the Cochabamba and Santa Cruz Department (Bolivia) states of Bolivia and to northwest Peru.
+Castellanosia is native to the Cochabamba and Santa Cruz Department (Bolivia) states of Bolivia and to northwest Peru at elevations between 100 and 1100 meters found growing in dry thickets with sandy soil.
+Plants are found growing with Stetsonia coryne, Cleistocactus baumannii, and Praecereus saxicola common.

-Habitat

-Castellanosia is found growing in dry thickets with sandy soil that isn't suitable for cultivation.

-Ecology

-Castellanosia is found growing with Stetsonia coryne, Cleistocactus baumannii, and Praecereus saxicola common.
 Castellanosia also support many species of airplant and epiphytes.

-Etymology
+Taxonomy

+The plant was first described by Bolivian botanist Martín Cárdenas Hermosa and first published in the scientific journal Cactus and Succulent Journal (Los Angeles) 23: 90 in 1951.
 The genus name Castellanosia is named for Argentine botanist and explorer Alberto Castellanos, while the specific epithet Caineana is named for its occurrence in the Rio Caine Valley.